umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 Umbraco HQ have an 'pro' account that can be used for running meetups.
 Reach out to Ilham Boulghallat on the community Slack around 1 week in advance of your meetup if you would like to use HQ's Zoom.

+## Preparations

+Virtual events don't have to be limited to your regular local attendees - Umbracians from all over the world can join!

+Plan a date with at least a couple of weeks notice and begin promoting as soon as you can.
+Share your meetup on Twitter, LinkedIn, the community Slack, and other channels for the widest reach.

+Check the meetup.com [events calendar](https://www.meetup.com/pro/umbraco) to ensure there's nothing conflicting with your chosen date and time.

+### Scheduling

+When creating a meeting on Zoom make sure:

+- The meeting has a password
+- The waiting room is enabled
+- Participants are "muted on entering"
+- The correct date and time have been set

+It is important not to share your Zoom URL in the public domain!
+Be careful to share the link with only those you trust, and not on public social media or in the description of your meetup.

+Meetup.com provides a safe way to share the link with your attendees; selecting the "Make this an online event" checkbox will reveal a "online meetup URL" textbox which is only displayed to registered attendees.

+## On the day

+It is a good idea to email people on the day of the meetup with the joining information, plus a reminder that they must not share the link with anyone else or post it online.

 ## In advance

 - When you schedule the meeting on Zoom you must use a password.